AROC Hist & Ed Fndtn header

 AROC Historical & Educational Foundation

-with a note to go to the Charles Schwartz Scholarship
+with Dedication to the Charles Schwartz Scholarship Fund